 Episode 11: Judicial Advocacy

-Episode 12: Tax Reform – Is it the Year?
+Episode 12: Tax Reform – The Devil’s in the Details

-Independent Sector is celebrating the 100-year anniversary of the charitable deduction by asking Congress to expand the tax incentive to 100 percent of taxpayers – but there is also many more potential reform priorities that could impact our work and the people we serve.
-Join us for a conversation about what’s likely coming and what the charitable community needs to know in the tax reform debate.
+This year marks the 100th anniversary of the charitable deduction, and policymakers’ plans for comprehensive tax reform may open the door to strengthen and expand incentives to give in the tax code – but there are also many more potential reform priorities that could impact our work and the people we serve.
+Join us for a conversation with Hadar Susskind of the Council on Foundations about what the charitable and philanthropic community needs to know in the tax reform debate.
+Learn more about this episode.

 Check back for more information on upcoming episodes!